-Compass Variance (VAR)
+Compass Variance

 Compass Variance is the difference between Magnetic North and Geographic North.
-To ensure compass accuracy, the compass variance should be properly set according to the variance map for the zone where the vehicle will be driven.
-When properly set, the compass will automatically account for this difference.
+To compensate for the differences, the variance should be set for the zone where the vehicle is driven, per the zone map.
+Once properly set, the compass will automatically compensate for the differences and provide the most accurate compass heading.